-Farming is a challenging undertaking, with long days that start early and are filled with physical demands from running the tractor, to calving cows, to fixing equipment, to repairing fence posts.
+Farming is a challenging undertaking, with long days that start early and are filled with physical demands from running the tractor, to calving cows, fixing equipment, and repairing fence posts.
 These demands are complicated by the need to stay current on best practices to increase efficiencies and production, and the need to meet the financial requirements of what is a capital-intensive business.
 These challenges are even more of a hurdle for young, beginning and small farm operators.

 In GreenStone Farm Credit Services’ territory - Michigan and northeast Wisconsin - USDA data from the 2012 Ag Census revealed there are 6,650 young farmers under the age of 35; 14,291 beginning farmers who have been in the industry for fewer than 10 years; and 53,987 small farms earning less than $250,000 a year.
 Clearly, there is a significant population of farmers within these challenging categories in our region.

 Helping Farmers Acquire Capital

 One of the biggest obstacles young and beginning farmers face is they likely have limited capital to buy or rent land, to purchase equipment, or to acquire inputs like seed and fertilizer.
 They also typically have limited equity in their farm operations, making it difficult to acquire either an operating line of credit or real estate loan through traditional programs.
 However, there are steps they can take to improve their ability to qualify for loan funding.

 While it is true most farmers in these categories do not have significant capital levels, it is helpful to be able to demonstrate that you are actively managing your debt load and not maxing out your debt capacity.
 You should be able to show your ability to repay the new debt you are seeking by developing realistic projections of income and expenses, and identifying your breakeven point.
 This shows the lender you have a strong understanding of your operation and its finances.